lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 canu
 ```

-Now there are multiple steps after we can do to improve our assembly, and we will be using our flye assembly for further analysis
+Now there are multiple steps we can take after to improve our assembly, and we will be using our flye assembly for further analysis

 Scaffolding using long-read data only involves harnessing the long reads' ability to span large genomic distances, which helps connect contigs separated by gaps or repetitive regions.
 This method does not rely on short-read data and instead uses the length and continuity of long reads to form accurate, large-scale scaffolds, enhancing the overall structure and completeness of the genome assembly.